 Indiana has a statute that prohibits child exploitation and the possession of child pornography.
 Burns Ind.
 Code Annotated § 35-42-4-4.
 As illustrated by the In the Matter of Blickman case, (Indiana Supreme Court December 9, 2020), the statute poses a serious danger to attorneys.
 Blickman represented a school where a teacher became involved with a student.
 The student’s parents discovered pornographic images and reported the conduct to the school.
 Blickman made copies of the images to preserve evidence.
 His reward for this appropriate action was that he was charged with possession of child pornography.
 The Hearing Officer did not uphold the charge and the Indiana Supreme Court affirmed that finding.
 The opinion discloses a rather serious problem for the Indiana attorney who practices in good faith.
-The problem is that the statute does not contain an exception for the preservation of evidence or even the transmission of evidence to law enforcement.
+The problem is that the statute does not contain an exception for the preservation of evidence or even for the transmission of evidence to law enforcement.
 The Indiana Supreme Court recognized this problem and decided the case correctly, but ducked the more serious issues it raises for the attorney-client relationship.

 The discussion was as follows: